gorodnitskiy/yet-another-lightning-hydra-template/README.md

 ├── tests                       <- Tests of any kind
 │
-├── .dockerignore               <- List of files ignored by docker ├── .gitattributes              <- List of files ignored for example by git lfs (linguist-detectable) ├── .gitignore                  <- List of files ignored by git ├── .pre-commit-config.yaml     <- Configuration of pre-commit hooks for code formatting ├── Dockerfile                  <- Dockerfile
+├── .dockerignore               <- List of files ignored by docker ├── .gitattributes              <- List of additional attributes to pathnames ├── .gitignore                  <- List of files ignored by git ├── .pre-commit-config.yaml     <- Configuration of pre-commit hooks for code formatting ├── Dockerfile                  <- Dockerfile